Why people hated permanent daylight saving time when the U.S. last tried it

 “It’s the end,” Terry Minz, of Long Island, N.Y., told the New York Times.
 “I can’t cope anymore.
 The comet, the energy crisis, now darkness.
 I’m just staying in bed.”

 So it went the last time the United States took a run at year-round daylight saving time.
 The experiment, which meant a sunrise of 8:30 a.m. or later for large swaths of the nation, proved short-lived.
-Amid a swell of public displeasure and a series of early morning traffic fatalities, Congress voted to undo the change 10 months in.
+Amid a swell of public displeasure and a series of early-morning traffic fatalities, Congress voted to undo the change 10 months in.

 Almost 50 years later, the idea is back.
 The Senate voted this week to end the twice-annual practice of “springing forward” and “falling back,” setting the stage for daylight saving time to last all year.
 Sen. Marco Rubio (R-Fla.), a co-author of the bill, called it “an idea whose time has come.”

 Lawmakers from both parties championed the legislation, which still requires passage by the House of Representatives and a signature from President Biden.
-They argued the clock-changing ritual carries health and safety risks.
+They argued that the clock-changing ritual carries health and safety risks.
 And, they pointed out, many Americans hate it.

 “Today the Senate has finally delivered on something Americans all over the country want — to never have to change their clocks again,” said Sen. Patty Murray (D-Wash.), another co-author.